Search

 February 20th, 2025

-On Wednesday, February 19, Purdue Libraries and the Black Cultural Center hosted a lecture by Georgtown Professor of Law and author Sheryll Cashin titled “Residential caste: How West Lafayette can transcend segregation and opportunity hoarding” in honor of Black History Month.
+On Wednesday, February 19, Purdue Libraries and the Black Cultural Center hosted a lecture by Georgetown Professor of Law and author Sheryll Cashin titled “Residential caste: How West Lafayette can transcend segregation and opportunity hoarding” in honor of Black History Month.
 About the lecture How does a community with a history of segregation and disenfranchisement more…

 February 19th, 2025